-The comparative fault rule in Florida allows accident victims to recover compensation even if they were partly responsible for their own injuries.
+The modified comparative fault rule in Florida allows accident victims to recover compensation if they were 50% or less responsible for their own injuries.
 The value of your personal injury case can be reduced by the percentage of fault attributed to your actions.

 For example, assume you were hurt in a pedestrian accident.
-If you were crossing the street outside of the crosswalk and struck by a car, the insurance company will try to argue that the accident was at least partly your fault.
+If you were crossing the street outside of the crosswalk and were struck by a car, the insurance company will try to argue that the accident was at least partly your fault.
 If it turns out that you were 20% responsible, your personal injury case will be worth 20% less because of the shared fault rules.

-For Answers to Questions Like “How Much is My Personal Injury Case Worth?”
-Contact Roman Austin Personal Injury Lawyers Today
+For Answers to Your Questions, Contact Roman Austin Personal Injury Lawyers Today

 Most injured people ask “how much is my personal injury case worth” during their first consultation with a lawyer.
 It’s a difficult question to answer upfront.
 Valuing your personal injury case can be a challenge.
 You need a strong legal team on your side to fight for what’s fair.

 Don’t let the insurance company take advantage of you.
 Don’t hesitate to contact us.
 Give a call to Roman Austin Personal Injury Lawyers today at (727) 787-2500 to speak with an experienced Clearwater personal injury lawyer who can even the playing field.